aegis-icons/misc/style_guide.md

 - Max. heading level that can be used is **four** (h4).

-- For **hierarchy level four** (h4) headings, add italic styling and horizontal line above, the format:
+- For **hierarchy level four** (h4) headings, add italic styling to heading and horizontal line above, the format:

 ```md